Seekr Blog

 Answer: Seekr Games scales from small groups to large events.
 Campus hunts work well with:

-You can try out the platform for free and have up to 3 people/teams join.
+You can try out the platform for free with up to 3 people/teams joining—great for testing your hunt design before the full event.

 Should campus scavenger hunt challenges be in a specific order?

 Answer: You can set challenges in order (sequential) or allow free-form exploration (any order).
 Sequential hunts work well when you want to guide participants through a narrative or specific campus areas.
-Free-form hunts encourage exploration and allow teams to choose their own route.
-Many organizers mix the two required "checkpoint" challenges with optional bonus challenges throughout.
+Free-form hunts encourage exploration and allow teams to choose their own route based on their interests and abilities.
+Many organizers mix the two—required "checkpoint" challenges with optional bonus challenges throughout.
+Sequential hunts can help manage crowd flow; free-form hunts maximize enjoyment.

 How do we award prizes for a campus scavenger hunt?